slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 #

+After 6 years at the University, 10 if undergrad is counted:

 > ### $\Huge &#8220;$
 > [...]
 I have conferred with members of your committee.
 They confirm that the plan you outline is neither consistent with what you originally proposed for the PhD nor a viable path to completion of the degree.
 With regret, we will be terminating [...]
 > ### $\Huge &#8221;$